 There are three easy ways to find the value of the business and discover stocks that are worth twice what you can buy them for.

-I've created a free calculator to calculate market cap for you and navigate the tricky issue of price versus value.
+I've created a free guide on the subject and I have a calculator you can use to calculate market cap.
+These resources will help you navigate the tricky issue of price versus value.